nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [lambdas](https://github.com/dry-python/lambdas) - Write short and fully-typed lambdas where you need them.
 - [classes](https://github.com/dry-python/classes) - Smart, pythonic, ad-hoc, typed polymorphism for Python.
 - [pluggy](https://github.com/pytest-dev/pluggy) - Minimalist production ready plugin system.
+- [crocs](https://github.com/iogf/crocs) - Introduces the concept of yregex that is a mean of implementing regex patterns using pure python classes.
+There are python classes for regex operators, these classes are grouped together to form your desired pattern.

 ## Links